blueputty01/ama-scraping/README.md

 # 👩‍⚕️FREIDA Residency Program Database Scraping

-Downloads data from FREIDA Residency Program Database to .csv file for help medical students decide on their programs.
+Downloads data from FREIDA Residency Program Database to .csv file to help medical students decide on their programs.

 ### ⚙️ Technologies
 - Selenium